itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 /resources/uc_specification_tpl.dot
 After each use case description, add a sketch of the corresponding user interface.
 This will be a good opportunity to start thinking about usability.

+**Use Case**: Receive SMS Notification
+**Actor**: SMS User
+**Description**: Once the User has signed up for our services they will receive notification Via email and/or SMS.
+**Preconditions**: They have a registered account with our services and have a device that can receive email and SMS.
+**Postconditions**: The AlertX User will now receive catered notifications Via SMS, or email, on specified products that recently have come back in stock.
+**Main Flow**:
+1. Actor logs into the AlertX Website and creates an account.
+2. They can now choose to receive SMS or email (or both) notifications.
+3. The user will choose certain products to receive notifications on.
+4. The user will now receive catered notifications on the specified products.
+**Alternative Flow**:
+1. The user must allow their device to recieve the specified type of notification.

 Grading: 4 points – Follow the template to describe the use cases.
 Present an interface sketch for each use case.
 Describe the use case as a dialog between the user and the system.
 Do not use UI language in the description of the use case.